-If you experience dental pain, you may need root canal therapy.
+If you experience severe dental pain, you may need root canal therapy.
 Despite a negative reputation, root canal therapy is truthfully not a traumatic procedure.
-Dr. Meschke and Dr. Swingdorf perform this safe, conservative treatment to preserve internally damaged teeth and prevent removal of a tooth.
+Dr. Meschke and Dr. Swingdorf regularly perform this safe, conservative treatment to preserve internally damaged teeth and save them from extraction.
 Modern root canal therapy from our Chaska, MN dentist is a surprisingly comfortable procedure and one that can literally save your smile.

 To know why your tooth hurts, you first need to understand how each tooth is constructed.
 Covering the outside of a tooth is enamel, which is the hardest material in the human body.
 Despite its strength, enamel can be penetrated by some of nature’s smallest living organisms—bacteria.

 Underneath the enamel layer is dentin, a somewhat softer and much more sensitive component of a tooth.
 At the core, each tooth contains pulp, commonly called the nerve, with canals leading to the root.
 These canals play a crucial role in dental function – they transport nutrients to the root and carry away toxins.

-When damaged by a tooth fracture, deep cavity, or other trauma, the canals become vulnerable to infection.
-The same bacteria that penetrate enamel to cause a cavity can migrate to the nerve where a serious infection may develop.
+When damaged by a tooth fracture, deep cavity, or other trauma, the canals and pulp can become vulnerable to infection.
+The same bacteria that penetrate the enamel to cause a cavity can eventually migrate to the nerve where a serious infection may develop.
 Left untreated, this infection may cause the pulp (nerve tissue) to die.
 This causes pain, pressure, and – ultimately – bone, gum, and tooth loss.

 Other than a toothache, recognizable signs that can indicate you have an infected tooth include: